The Legend of Paul and Paula

-Die Legende von Paul und Paula (/de/; English: The Legend of Paul and Paula) is a 1973 tragicomic East German film directed by Heiner Carow.
+Die Legende von Paul und Paula (/de/; English: The Legend of Paul and Paula) is a 1973 surreal tragicomic East German film directed by Heiner Carow.
 A novel by Ulrich Plenzdorf named Die Legende vom Glück ohne Ende was based on this film.

 The film was extremely popular on release and drew 3,294,985 viewers (the GDR had a population at the time of around 17 million).
 However, due to the film's political overtones it was almost not released.
 East German leader Erich Honecker personally decided to allow it to be shown.

 Today it is one of the best-known East German films.
+In Berlin-Lichtenberg, part of the shore of Lake Rummelsburg, where the surrealist wedding scene was filmed, has been named Paul and Paula Shore.
+It received another wave of broad popular reception as part of the Ostalgie movement, and also attracts continued critical and scholarly attention.

 Plot summary

+The film opens with footage of demolition of old buildings in Berlin.

+Paul and Paula, who live in the same neighborhood in East Berlin but don't know each other, visit the same fair one day.
+Paula falls in love with the daredevil carousel operator Colli and spends the night with him, and they have a girl.
+Paul, who is in the final semester of a Medicine course, meets Ines, the beautiful daughter of a shooting gallery owner, and gets together with her.
+They have a son.

-Paul is a minor bureaucrat in East Berlin, where he lives with his wife and their son in a modern high-rise apartment building.
-While he is well educated and professionally ambitious, he is generally bored with his life.
+The months and finally years go by.
+While Paul is well educated and professionally ambitious, he is generally bored with his life.
 He cannot relate to his unsophisticated wife, who is repeatedly unfaithful, even bringing men home to their apartment when Paul is away.
+Paul strikes his wife's lover with a belt and rages at her.

 Paula, a grocery store cashier and single mother of two, lives in a run-down, prewar building directly across from Paul's modern high-rise.
-Having thrown out her philandering live-in lover (and father of her younger child), she is seeking more happiness in her tedious life.
+Her lover is also having affairs which she walks in on, throwing him out in rage.
+She is seeking more happiness in her tedious life.
+In order to offer her children financial security, Paula considers marrying the somewhat older tire dealer "Reifen-Saft", who has been courting her for some time.
+But before that, she wants to have fun again.

 Paul and Paula meet at a nightclub and instantly connect.
 Paula falls in love with Paul and pursues him passionately.
 He desires her, but is reluctant to endanger his career and his marriage.
-When one of Paula's children is killed in an accident, Paul realizes that Paula is more important than his career and his marriage, but she is so crushed by her loss that she rejects him.
-Seeking security, she seriously contemplates marriage with an older, successful but dull businessman, and Paul must go to great lengths to win Paula back.
-Ultimately, he succeeds and they move in together, but she dies giving birth to their child.
+He can enjoy the beautiful moments, but the affair and its possible consequences worry him.
+During many of their intimate moments, Paul has visions of musicians interrupting them, themselves being chained to a bed, then being hoisted onto a ship's mast, and then being burned alive with flowers which Paula put together for him.